JuewenPeng/BokehMe/README.md

 ```
 python demo.py --image_path 'inputs/21.jpg' --disp_path 'inputs/21.png' --save_dir 'outputs' --K 60 --disp_focus 90/255 --gamma 4 --highlight
 ```
-- `image_path`:  path of the input all-in-focus image (of arbitrary resolution)
+- `image_path`:  path of the input all-in-focus image
 - `disp_path`: path of the input disparity map (predicted by [DPT](https://github.com/isl-org/DPT) in this example)
 - `save_dir`: directory to save the results
 - `K`: blur parameter
 - `disp_focus`: refocused disparity (range from 0 to 1)
 - `gamma`: gamma value (range from 1 to 5)
-- `highlight`: forcibly enhance RGB values of highlights before rendering for more obvious bokeh balls
+- `highlight`: enhance RGB values of highlights before rendering for stunning bokeh balls

 See `demo.py` for more details.
-Note that it may take some time to run if the image resolution and `K` are very large.

 -->